Search in Florida condominium collapse to take weeks; deaths reach 90

 SURFSIDE, Florida: Authorities searching for victims of a deadly collapse in Florida said on Sunday (Jul 11) they hope to conclude their painstaking work in the coming weeks as a team of first responders from Israel departed the site.

-Miami-Dade County Mayor Daniella Levine Cava said 90 deaths have now been confirmed in last month's collapse of the 12-story Champlain Towers South in Surfside, up from 86 a day before.
+Miami-Dade County Mayor Daniella Levine Cava said 90 deaths have now been confirmed in last month's collapse of the 12-storey Champlain Towers South in Surfside, up from 86 a day before.
 Among them are 71 bodies that have been identified, and their families have been notified, she said.
-Some 31 people remain listed as missing.
+About 31 people remain listed as missing.

 The Miami-Dade Police Department said three young children were among those recently identified.

 Crews continued to search the remaining pile of rubble, peeling layer after layer of debris in search of bodies.
-The unrelenting search has resulted in the recovery of over about 6.4 million kilogrammes of concrete and debris, Levine Cava said.
+The unrelenting search has resulted in the recovery of more than about 6.4 million kg of concrete and debris, Levine Cava said.

 Miami-Dade Fire Chief Alan Cominsky said it was uncertain when recovery operations would be completed because it remains hard to know when the final body would be found.